koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 huge win because I love to use GIFs and memes in my posts! 😅

-[^size-image-changes]: You can see [from this PR](https://gitlab.com/koalalorenzo/blog/-/merge_requests/4/diffs#3fa76e96f26c99e5110e368f3bbed165427a47e1) that when I started working on moving to WebP, I reduced the size of the images.
+[^size-image-changes]: You can see [from this PR](https://gitlab.com/koalalorenzo/blog/-/merge_requests/4/diffs#3fa76e96f26c99e5110e368f3bbed165427a47e1) that when I started working on moving to WebP, I reduced the size of the images drastically.

 {{< image src="webp-gif-size-feature-center.webp" caption="Size matters too!">}}

 To improve speed, WebP is not enough.
-The pages were loading big images (around 5000x5000 pixels) for a tiny thumbnail space (approximately 300x300 pixels), and then the browser would resize it after downloading.
+The blog homepage was loading big images (around 5000x5000 pixels) for a tiny thumbnail space (approximately 300x300 pixels), and then the browser would resize it after downloading.
-Resizing the thumbnail to the proper size beforehand would help reduce the dimensions to lower things.
+Resizing the thumbnail to the proper size beforehand would help reduce the dimensions to increase the speed of rendering and transfer.

 Thankfully, Hugo can process images and resize/fit images to proper sizes directly from the [layout templates of my theme](https://gitlab.com/koalalorenzo/blog/-/blob/dc77e8d2ae9d6de9db8fc23b4539aec6fc15cbb5/layouts/_default/page-short.html#L15)!